-We can organize these projects, and many more, for your law firm.
+We can organize these projects, and many more, for your law firm or legal department.

 Help low-income micro-entrepreneurs and small businesses in a wide variety of non-litigation matters, including advising on corporate, tax, finance, intellectual property, real estate, employment, and other legal matters.
 This is a great project for business, employment, real estate, and IP lawyers.

 Youth courts train teenagers to serve as jurors, judges and advocates, handling real-life cases involving their peers.
 The lawyers observe youth court hearings and give the teenagers feedback.
 The goal of youth court is to use positive peer pressure to ensure that young people who have committed minor offenses learn accountability and repair the harm caused by their actions.